AnkurAgarwal1989/CarND-MPC-Project/MPC_Readme.md

 #### Timestep Length and Elapsed Duration (N & dt)

-- Current value of <u>N and dt is 10 and 0.125</u> respectively.
-This is an arbitrary value which works fine with the current cost weights.
+- Current value of <u>N and dt is 10 and 0.15</u> respectively.
+These values were chosen with some trial and error.
+We are essentially optimizing over N\*dt time.
+N larger than 15 makes the trajectory very long at higher speeds, which makes the optimizatio unstable.
+If dt is too long, we have coarser control.
 - I also tried values of N=15, 20 and 25.
 20 and 25 did not seem to work very well.
 Also fewer N means smaller optimization space, which works.
-- For dt, <u>a value > 0.1 is chosen to account for the 100 ms delay</u>.
-Most values above 0.1 and under 0.2 seem to work.
+- For dt, most values above 0.12 and under 0.18 seem to work.

+#### Latency
+- We need to account for 100 ms of latency.
+To do so, The initial state (global coordinates) was first propagated to future 100ms.
+- These values are then used to transform waypoints from Map reference to Car reference.
+- This is done in **Lines 134-138 in main.cpp**.

 #### Polynomial Fitting and MPC Preprocessing